Ryan Haight Act Stands in the Way of Buprenorphine Telehealth

 He hopes this collaboration will generate some creative solutions to the specific problems faced by the people of Utah.
 Nance explains, “We have a lot of rural and frontier counties, some counties that don’t have a jail, where the entire population is less than 10,000 people.”
 Utah is seventh in the country in terms of per-capita overdoses.
 Nance attributes this startling number to prescription painkillers being a starting point for opioid dependency.
 He said, “In the four corners part of the state, there’s a lot of coal mining, so you have injuries related to that.
 And in northeastern Utah, we have the oil patch, so there’s the same thing—people working on drilling rigs, abusing methamphetamine, getting injured, having pain.”

-However, under the Ryan Haight Act, buprenorphine can’t be prescribed without a face-to-face consultation, where a patient history is taken, and the current problem and treatment approach are discussed during the office visit.
-Nance and his associates new proposal is a comprehensive approach: to consult with the patient via a camera so the MAT provider can see the patient’s face, and the patient will be accompanied by a counselor, nurse, or mid-level prescriber.
+However, under the Ryan Haight Act, buprenorphine can’t be prescribed without a face-to-face consultation, where a patient history is taken and the current problem and treatment approach are discussed during the office visit.
+Nance and his associates’ new proposal is a comprehensive approach: to consult with the patient via a camera so that the MAT provider can see the patient’s face, and the patient will be accompanied by a counselor, nurse, or mid-level prescriber.
 “But still, the DEA won’t let us do this,” said Nance.

 Lawmakers Call for Change